AliceO2Group/ReadoutCard/README.md

 At some point, we should probably use kernel boot parameters to allocate hugepages, or use some boot-time script, but until then, we must initialize and allocate manually.

+Either use the script roc-setup-hugetlbfs.sh (located in the src directory), or do manually:

 1. Install hugetlbfs (will already be installed on most systems)
   ~~~
   yum install libhugetlbfs libhugetlbfs-utils